embEDUx/documentation/src/usage/flashtool.md

 : |
 ```

-You can change these settings by calling the comand:
+You can change these settings by calling the command:

 `$ flashtool config`